-Once the SQA results are published in August re-coursing will take place with the Pupil Support Leaders and Mrs Paterson.
+Once the SQA results are published in August re-coursing will take place with the Pupil Support Leaders and Mr Hyes for S5 or Ms Paterson for S6.

 \A 'C' pass at National 5 may require negotiation with the subject Curriculum Leader.
 This is because in some subjects your chances of passing the Higher when you have a N5 'C' are not as good.